f1ngerok/f1ngerok/README.md

 ### Hi there 👋 I'm Oleg
 #### I'm front-end developer.
 I'm from Russia but now i living and studying in Prague.
-I love to learn some new technologies.
+I love to learn new technologies.

 ## Skills and Experience
 * Python